-If you want to read actively, you need to pay attention to the way a writer writes. get link You need to notice the subtle as well as the obvious choices the writer makes to convey the tone, the mood, the theme, and the whole big story they’re telling.
+If you want to read actively, you need to pay attention to the way a writer writes. buy Lyrica online usa You need to notice the subtle as well as the obvious choices the writer makes to convey the tone, the mood, the theme, and the whole big story they’re telling.

 It’s not easy to do humor well, but Petrie has a gift for it.
 And let me say also that The Drifter is a suspenseful thriller that’s been justifiably compared to Lee Child’s Reacher series (Child himself endorsed the comparison).
 The overall tone of the book is not humorous, but the touches of it provide some comic relief, allowing the reader to pause and breathe, without detracting from or destroying the plot itself.
 Not.
 Easy.